 Poland too is looking to tap shale to reduce its Russian gas imports, though a massive downward revision in its estimated reserves and a decision by U.S. major ExxonMobil to halt exploration have dashed initial hopes for Europe’s most ambitious shale exponent.

-Production in Ukraine is several years off and will depend on results from 15 test wells.
+Production in Ukraine is several years off and will be dependent on results from 15 test wells.

-The Yuzivska field could be producing 20 billion cubic metres of gas in 2018, Stavitsky said on Thursday.
+But the Yuzivska shale gas field could be producing 20 billion cubic metres of gas in 2018, Stavitsky said on Thursday.

-Ukrainian officials said earlier this month that Shell saw investment under the deal of at least $10 billion “under the most likely scenario” and possibly as much as $50 billion.
+Officials said earlier this month that Shell saw investment under the production-sharing agreement of at least $10 billion “under the most likely scenario” and possibly as much as $50 billion.

 The Yuzivska deal could revive efforts to develop unconventional shale gas reserves in Europe which lag far behind the United States where shale gas and shale oil development is transforming the energy sector.

 Much could depend on the outcome of a second shale gas project in Ukraine at Olesska where the government has signalled it expects a tougher fight to secure local approval because of environmental concerns.

 The government chose Chevron to develop the Olesska field in the western Lviv and Ivano-Frankivsk regions bordering the European Union.